 |Dimensions (W x H x D)||12.2 x 14.17 x 3.54 in|

 The Gigabyte X470 Aorus Gaming 7 is a very robust high-end motherboard for the AMD Ryzen platform and offers a 10+2 VRM phase design that greatly helps with overclocking and pushing higher voltages while still maintaining the required stability.
 Gigabyte offers a direct touch heat pipe that ensures excess heat from the VRMs is transferred away.
 Networking is taken care of by the integrated Intel 802.11ac Wave 2 Wi-Fi that offers speeds up to 1.73 Gbps along with Gigabit Ethernet.
 Gigabit has offered many BIOS safety features such as a rear CMOS clear switch, a swappable BIOS chip, and debug LEDs that indicate if any malfunction has occurred.

-The Aorus Gaming 7 is undoubtedly one of the best motherboards for Ryzen but it does have a few issues.
-Gigabyte’s BIOS is not as fully featured or intuitive as some of the competition and the Gigabyte apps for controlling the motherboard are buggy.
+Aorus Gaming 7 is undoubtedly one of the best motherboards for Ryzen, but it does have a few issues.
+Gigabyte's BIOS is not as fully featured or intuitive as some of the competition, and the Gigabyte apps for controlling the motherboard are buggy.
 Some users have also complained of QC issues with the onboard audio chip.

 - Pros: Good feature set; Clean power delivery for overclocking

 4. MSI X470 Gaming Pro

 |Features||DDR4-3200+ RAM support; Mystic Light Sync; AMD Crossfire support|